solana-labs/solana/docs/src/proposals/stake-v2.md

 that we can only accurately calculate 64 epochs of credits.

 Potential solution: if it's been too long, drop rewards.
 This is easiest, but not great.
-We can include a mechanism where anyone can claim a tiny portion of rewards from an account if the update is done during the 64th epoch since the last claim.
+We can include a mechanism where it's possible to claim a tiny portion of rewards from an account if the update is done during the 64th epoch since the last claim.

+This slice of the rewards could be claimable by anyone, or only the authorized voter on the account.

 ## New Vote Account Field